nikhilm/muzicast/docs/usermanual/source/glossary.rst

       to them or make copies of the playlist.

    web-interface
-      The ProjectName 'web site' accessed through the browser for viewing tracks and accessing other ProjectName features.
+      The Muzicast 'web site' accessed through the browser for viewing tracks and accessing other Muzicast features.

    user
-      A unique personalized account with the ProjectName server which provides extra features.
+      A unique personalized account with the Muzicast server which provides extra features.